Since the iPhone launched in 2007, people have steadily spent more and more time on their phones each year.

-By 2012, when fast 3g internet became standard in large US cities, people spent 109 minutes on their phone per day, while watching 168 minutes of TV.
+By 2012, when faster 3G Internet became a standard in large US cities, people spent an average of 109 minutes on their phones per day, while watching 168 minutes of TV.

 Although 46 checks per day is the average, that number varies depending on users’ age group.
 Those between the ages of 18 and 24 look at their phones most often, with an average of 74 checks per day.
 Americans in the 25-34 age bracket look at their devices 50 times per day, and those between 35 and 44 do so 35 times each day."

 There has been a shift from intention based marketing to push based marketing and social media sites with mobile apps like Facebook, Twitter and LinkedIn have become leading channels to target potential buyers.

 The way that you, a realtor, should reach out to your audience and generate sales is dramatically changing.

 For more tips on reaching and connecting to your audience, join our Facebook Group, Future of Real Estate .

 Subscribe to Inside PropertySimple - Real Estate Branding, Marketing, & Insider Blog